 2009-10: Dahlbeck made his Elitserien debut, seeing limited ice time in six regular season and three playoff games for Linkoping, and was one of the key defenders for the club’s U20 squad.
 He had no points or penalty minutes in his stint with the top club.
 In 39 games for Linkoping U20, which finished third in the Super Elit South Division, he scored 4 goals with 7 assists and had 8 PMs and scored 1 goal with 1 assist in six playoff games.

 2010-11: Dahlbeck played his first season in the SEL with Linkoping, skating in 40 games and scoring 8 assists on the year.
 He ranked fourth among the team’s defensemen with an average of 16:21 of ice time per night.
+Dahlbeck was chosen in the third round, 79th overall, of the 2011 NHL Draft by the Chicago Blackhawks.

 2011-12: In his second season in the Elitserien, Dahlbeck was one of six players to appear in all 55 games for Linkoping.
 He scored 2 goals with 2 assists and was plus-three with 20 penalty minutes; averaging 18:28 minutes of ice time.
 Linkoping failed to reach the playoffs, finishing 10th in the 12-team league.